QualiTorque/terraform-provider-torque/docs/resources/workflow.md

 page_title: "torque_workflow Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Allows to enable and publish existing Torque workflow so it will be allowed to be executed and displayed in the self-service catalog.
+  Allows to enable and publish existing Torque workflow with env or env_resource scope so it will be allowed to be executed and displayed in the self-service catalog.
 ---

 # torque_workflow (Resource)

-Allows to enable and publish existing Torque workflow so it will be allowed to be executed and displayed in the self-service catalog.
+Allows to enable and publish existing Torque workflow with env or env_resource scope so it will be allowed to be executed and displayed in the self-service catalog.

 ## Example Usage